Skip to content ↓

 • Wider reading – including library books

 The teaching of phonics helps children to read and write.
 We will test all children on a half termly basis to see what sounds they have learnt, and what they need to do next.
 Groups are fluid, and children will move when necessary.
-We approach the teaching of phonics on a daily basis through the 'Read Write Inc.' program and Letters and Sounds.
+We approach the teaching of phonics on a daily basis through the 'Read Write Inc.' program.
 Children will undertake a national screening phonics test in the summer of Year One.

 Vulnerable groups across the school have been highlighted and have been paired up with support staff, teachers and even the head teacher.
-Paired reading schemes will target these children so that they continue to work towards reaching the required standards by the end of year Twp.
+Paired reading schemes will target these children so that they continue to work towards reaching the required standards by the end of Year Two.
+We run a fast track tutoring scheme where children are identified through assessments to ensure they keep up instead of catch up, they will spend 5 minutes during the day with a 1:1 phonics tutor.

 We also work closely with our parents to help build our reaching culture.
-Our new reading diaries have hints and tips to help at home, and positive stickers for children to work towards.
-When children read certain milestones, they receive awards in our shining assemblies.
-This has, and will continue to, emphasis how important reading is!
+Our new reading diaries allow for parents and teachers to comment and track the child’s reading which is celebrated during our shining assemblies.
+This has, and will continue to, emphasis how important reading is across the whole school!
+Please download our reading newsletter below.

 The Read Write Inc. Phonics Programme